veronyxk84: (Vero#spike)

 [personal profile] sweettartheart posting in [community profile] 100words

-This week's prompt is farewell.
+This week's prompt is work of art.

 Your response should be exactly 100 words long.
-You do not have to include the prompt in your response -- it is meant as a starting place or inspiration only.
+You do not have to include the prompt in your response -- it is meant as inspiration only.

 Please put your drabble under a cut tag if it contains potential triggers, mature or explicit content, or spoilers for media released in the last month.